-Electric bikes can open up cycling to a much wider audience than traditional bikes, especially with Brisbane’s hills and summer heat.
-There are many to choose from and their tech can seem complex so we often get asked for good 'beginner' ebikes.
-Here is our criteria on what makes a good beginner ebike.
+Electric bikes open up cycling to a much wider audience than traditional bikes, especially with Brisbane’s hills and summer heat.
+They are a great way to get (back) into cycling and also a fun and convenient mode of transport.

 The manufacturer of the ebike is the ‘brand’.

 The reason we mention this first is you want your first ebike ownership experience to be a positive one.

 Buy from a well-known manufacturer who has a track record of selling and supporting ebikes in Australia for a number of years.

 As a long-standing ebike retailer and specialist service and repair centre, we get lots of enquiries from people who have bought their ebike online from an unknown brand that has no physical presence in Australia, or a supermarket with no service backup.
 This makes it very difficult to obtain parts and tech support when you need it.